skupperproject/refdog/input/resources/link.md

 transport for application connections and requests.
 A set of linked sites constitute a network.

+- XXX A vessel for bidirectional application traffic
+- XXX link topology
+- XXX link cost
+- XXX only one direction needed

 Links are not usually created directly.
 Instead, you typically use an access token to obtain a link.